Employment Contract Review Solicitors Malton, York & Wetherby

 Once the document is signed, it becomes the main statement of your terms of employment, so it is crucial that it is correctly drafted and covers the job role and benefits that you have agreed with your employer so that there are no misunderstandings about the basis of your employment.

 We can help you decide whether or not it is in your best interests to sign up to your contract or to make recommendations for amendments or negotiate with your employer to alter the contract to make it more favourable to you.

 Restrictive Covenants & Confidentiality Clauses

-If your contract contains onerous restrictive covenants, intellectual property or confidentiality clauses, we can negotiate for their removal or amendment, or advise you on whether the restrictive covenants are likely to be enforceable.
+If your contract contains onerous restrictive covenants, or confidentiality clauses, we can negotiate for their removal or amendment, or advise you on whether the restrictive covenants are likely to be enforceable.
 If you need advice on how to ensure that your employment status is correctly recorded in your contract, one of Pearsons & Ward's Employment Law experts can help.

 Other common clauses on which you may need advice include those relating to holidays, notice periods, rest breaks, sick pay or expenses.
 You may also wish to seek clarification on any "boiler plate" clauses and how they govern the contract.

 Boiler plate clauses (often referred to as miscellaneous provisions) usually appear towards the end of a contract of employment or Service Agreement.
 They are important because they may affect your legal rights under the contract.
 They are essential to the interpretation of the legal document as a whole, and are necessary to make it work and regulate the contract's operation.